AGDevX/Spider/README.md

 ## Demo

 You can see this API running at [https://spider-netcore.azurewebsites.net/swagger](https://spider-netcore.azurewebsites.net/swagger).
-Note, this API isn't hitting a database when hosted in Azure.
+This API isn't hitting a database when hosted in Azure.
 It may be a little slow to load because it's running on an Azure App Service free tier.

 - Auth0 test credentials
   - Email: august.geier@reddwarfjmcagdx.com